frank-895/machine_learning_journey/gradient_boosting_machine/README.md

 - Why ensembles of decision trees are limited in their ability to extrapolate.
 - What domain shift is.

+## Future Improvements
+- Because GBMs are more fiddly then random forests, it is often worth performing a hyperparameter sweep to improve results.
+This was not conducted in this notebook, but would be worthwhile to consider for next time.

 ## Credits

 This code is based on code provided by the fastai course, especially a number of Kaggle notebooks accessible through their website: https://www.fast.ai.
 The FastAI team has provided tools and resources that helped in developing this work.
 I have adapted the code and content to demonstrate my own learning and to help others!